purusman/ent-comp/api.md

 Tells the ECS that a game tick has occurred, causing component `system` functions to get called.

-The optional parameter simply gets passed to the system function.
-It's meant to be a timestep value but can be used (or not used) as you like.
+The optional parameter simply gets passed to the system functions.
+It's meant to be a timestep, but can be used (or not used) as you like.

 	ecs.createComponent({
 		name: foo,